- Bob Holmes

 · Lent is deconstructing into wholeness.

-Now may the grace of our Lord Jesus Christ, and the love of God, and the fellowship of the Holy Spirit, be with us and abide in us, forevermore.
+Now may the grace of our Lord Jesus Christ, and the love of God, and the fellowship of the Holy Spirit, be with us and abide in us, forever.

 * Notes: Lent is a season of forty days, not counting Sundays, which begins on Ash Wednesday and ends on Holy Saturday.
 Lent comes from the Anglo-Saxon word lencten, which means “spring.”
-The forty days represent the time Jesus spent in the wilderness, enduring the temptation of Satan and preparing to begin his ministry.
+The forty days represent the time Jesus spent in the wilderness, enduring temptation and preparing to begin his ministry.